Thiocarboxylic acid: Reactions

+The latter reaction is quite general, as thioic acids are comparably susceptible to nucleophilic substitution as acyl halides.

+Thioic acids are scarcely electrophilic, but, similar to thiols, radicalize to an electrophilic RC(=O)S•.
+Thiocarboxylic acids add to electron-rich olefins in a free-radical substitution.

 Thiocarboxylic acids react with various nitrogen functional groups, such as organic azide, nitro, and isocyanate compounds, to give amides under mild conditions.
-This method avoids needing a highly nucleophilic aniline or other amine to initiate an amide-forming acyl substitution, but requires synthesis and handling of the unstable thiocarboxylic acid.
-Unlike the Schmidt reaction or other nucleophilic-attack pathways, the reaction with an aryl or alkyl azide begins with a [3+2] cycloaddition; the resulting heterocycle expels N2 and the sulfur atom to give the monosubstituted amide.
+This method avoids needing the amine to initiate an amide-forming acyl substitution but does requires synthesis and handling of the unstable thiocarboxylic acid.
+Unlike the Schmidt reaction or other nucleophilic-attack pathways, reaction with an aryl or alkyl azide begins with a [3+2] cycloaddition.
+The resulting heterocycle expels N2 and the sulfur atom to give the monosubstituted amide.